dpwolfe/otucha/README.md

 #### Status

-Builds and runs on Mac OS X and Windows natively and in browser with Emscripten
+Builds and runs on Mac OS X and Windows natively and in browser with Emscripten.
+Currently working on integrating a console.

 #### Developer Setup
 Follow these steps for Windows or Mac development.
 Pay careful attention to any platform specific instructions each vendor provides.